 Of course, when we finally sat in our seats in Section 12 at Fenway Park, my father would invariably recite from Shakespeare’s Henry V, “We few; we happy few…”

 If you sat in the temporary bleachers covered the left-field wall, at the end of the game, you could actually walk across the field in order to get to the exits behind the Red Sox dugout.
-In a game against the New York Jets in 1965, I did just that, getting very close to Jets quarterback Joe Namath for the simple reason that I wanted to see if his famed white cleats were painted that way – or had he instead taped them?
-They were taped on. his cleats white.
-I’m sure that wasn’t the juiciest secret from his playing days.
+In a game against the New York Jets in 1965, I did just that, sidling up to Broadway Joe Namath because that I wanted to see for myself if his famed white cleats were painted that way – or had he instead taped them?
+(They were taped on; his cleats were as white as snow).

 The ever-popular Twins’ Souvenir Shop, situated on what was then known as Jersey Street, was open before all AFL games and did sell a few Patriots jerseys and banners near the famed front entrance.
-However, their Patriots section was pitiably small as compared to their sizable Red Sox inventory.
+However, their Patriots section was pitiably small in comparison to their sizable Red Sox inventory.
 Nevertheless, I did purchase a Jim Nance jersey there one Sunday afternoon prior to an important Bills game in 1966.

-In my first year as a fan of the Boston Patriots, the team ended up with an impressive 10-3-1 record, tied with the hated Buffalo Bills for the AFL Eastern Division.
+In my first year as a fan of the Boston Patriots, 1964, the team ended up with an impressive 10-3-1 record, tied with the hated Buffalo Bills for the AFL Eastern Division.
 That year, they were led by such veterans as quarterback Babe Parilli, wide receiver and placekicker, Gino Cappelletti, local linebacking legend Nick Buoniconti, and the four members of “The Boston Pops,” defensive linemen Houston Antoine, Jim Hunt, Bob Dee, and Larry “Ike” Eisenhower.

-Because the Pats were members of the American Football League, their games were sometimes covered nationally by NBC with Curt Gowdy and color man Al DeRogatis at the mike.
+Because the Pats were members of the American Football League, their games were occasionally covered nationally by NBC with Curt Gowdy and color man Al DeRogatis at the mike.
 The AFL officiating staff all wore orange and white striped shirts – the league’s official colors at the time.
 It was said that Al Davis chose the fierce black, silver, and white colors of his Raiders because he was so embarrassed by the AFL’s pastel color scheme.

 In 1966, Billy Sullivan, the Patriots principal owner, a man who had once been the Boston Braves publicity director, made a big deal about having two former Heisman Trophy winners on the squad – Joe Bellino and John Huarte.
 Because quarterback Babe Parilli got hurt at the end of a game, Huarte was announced as the starter for the next contest.
 Sullivan did a big PR push on “our two Heisman winners in the Pats’ backfield.”